Python-SIP/sip/sphinx/command_line.rst

     The extract (defined with the :directive:`%Extract` directive) with the identifier ``ID`` is written to the file ``FILE``.

+.. cmdoption:: -y <FILE>

+    .. versionadded:: 4.18

+    The name of the Python type hints stub file to generate.
+This file contains a description of the module API that is compliant with PEP 484.
+    By default the file is not generated.

 .. cmdoption:: -z <FILE>